RishabhNAK/RishabhNAK.github.io/README.md

 🔵 **CSS Background**

-• One of the standout feature is the stylish dotted pattern background created by using a website called CSS Backgrounds.
+• The stylish dotted pattern you see in hero section of the website is created CSS Backgrounds.

 • Here you will find presets of Background Patterns made entirely by CSS.